-- 6.1 Chief Officers retain the right to reject any application without stating a reason under Section 6 of the Police Act 1996 and the Police (Scotland) Act 1967. - 6.2 Where Police Officers or Police Staff return to work from secondment and vetting checks reveal adverse information covering the secondment period the Professional Standards Department will be notified.
-They will consider if the Police Officer or member of Police Staff has breached regulations or their conditions of service and take action accordingly.
+- 6.1 Chief Officers retain the right to reject any application without stating a reason under s6 of the Police Act 1996. - 6.2 Where Police Officers or Police Staff return to work from secondment and vetting checks reveal adverse information covering the secondment period the Professional Standards Department will be notified.
+They will consider if the Police Officer or Police Staff has breached regulations or their conditions of service and take action accordingly.